 Start the night with a positive mindset

 If you have decided not to drink on a night out you can still have a great time.
 You can have fun and enjoy yourself without alcohol and you do not have to feel like you are missing out.
 You are in control of what you do on a night out.
-Stay for as long as you want once you are enjoying it, and if you are not then you can leave whenever you want also.
+Stay for as long as you want once you are enjoying it.
+If you are not, you can also leave whenever you want.

 Know that it’s okay if you don’t want to drink